element-hq/riot-automated-tests/README.rst

 - Install ios-deploy (not sure if necessary) which ios-deploy
 - workaround for start app issue: sudo chmod -R 777 /var/db/lockdown/
+- An IPA with developer provisionning profile is needed in order to launch the tests on iOS

 Copyright & License